LucasSM3006/v_camp_codes/README.md

 Starting with the instructions...
 Simply click "Code" and then "Download Zip".
 Put the project into Eclipse, VSC, any other IDE, or just compile the code, and then run the "Client", which is the main method.

+If you're unsure on how to compile java files, use the command "javac" on the command prompt..
+If you're still unsure, this short video [How to Compile Java Code From Command Prompt](https://youtu.be/zBF1M8dTftk) should show you how.

+**OBS.
+The test package is completely useless, only utilized for unit testing the project.**

 _Obs.
 "Client" has some logic and what not which will make the program work just fine, but you're not actually required to use it, and so you may modify it to suit your needs._

 **Builder** - This package contains the builders which will build the products.
 You don't have to use them, you can just create products one by one, but you can automate the process with a loop or use a director via these builders.